06/08/2017 0 Comments

 Not a Myth: Always Take Care of Your Cat

 Debunking these myths will help you in finding the cat that is right for you and will help you know how to take care of your cat.
-Make sure that you bathe your cat regularly, and if problems like dandruff or balding occur, save yourself and your cat by bringing them into the Brimley-Lawrence Animal Clinic for a healthier pet and a healthier you.
+Make sure that you bathe your cat regularly, and if problems like dandruff or balding occur, save yourself and your cat by bringing them into the Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital for a healthier pet and a healthier you.